michaelshewbread/cs260/README.md

 Currently all scores are saved to and pulled from the database.

 ## Login Deliverable
+Added the ability to register a new user, login an existing one, and store users in mongoDB.
 ### Supports new user registration
+Indeed, it does!
 ### Supports existing user authentication
+Yes!
 ### Stores and retrieves credentials in MongoDB
+Yes, all user information is accessed through the database.
 ### Restricts application functionality based upon authentication
+The "play" and "leaderboard" links are hidden unless a session cookie is detected.